 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Cullen Skink which is a hearty soup and traditionally made with smoked haddock, and for me a great way to use smoked fish.
+Cullen Skink is a hearty soup that is traditionally made with smoked haddock, and for me a great way to use smoked fish.
 The name of this soup originates from Cullen, a small town in North East of Scotland and also the home of this soup, one of Scotland's most famous dishes.

 In this version of the famous recipe, mashed potatoes are stirred into the soup creating thickness and flavor.
 In some recipes, however, instead of mash, scrubbed, new potatoes or potato chunks are added.
 The best potatoes for this would be waxier rather than the ones used for mash and Jersey Royals work very well.

 This Cullen Skink recipe is also known as Smoked Haddock Chowder in other parts of Britain as the recipe really is very similar.

 - 1 1/4 pints milk

 - Small handful flat leaf parsley (leaves and stalks separated)

 - 1 pound smoked haddock fillet (not dyed)

 - 2 ounces butter

 - 8 ounces mashed potato (leftover or cooked fresh)